Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Preliminaries

 \subsection{Introduction to port-Hamiltonian systems}

-In this paper, we consider $\FOMsize$-dimensional \emph{input-state-output port-Hamiltonian (\pH) systems} of the form\footnote{We consider here state-independent system matrices $\funcJ, \funcR$ and $\funcB$ for readability of the paper.
-Nevertheless, the in this paper presented \MOR method also works for state-dependent system matrices.}
+We consider $\FOMsize$-dimensional \emph{input-state-output port-Hamiltonian (\pH) systems} of the form\footnote{We consider here state-independent system matrices $\funcJ, \funcR$ and $\funcB$ for readability of the paper.
+Nevertheless, the model reduction method proposed in this paper also applies to state-dependent system matrices.}